William B. Kennedy &

 from an 1833 map

-In February 1826, the Surry County Court appointed a list of men including James Thompson, Sr., Joseph Thompson, Joseph Thompson, Jr., William Thompson, Sr., Aaron Kennedy, William Kennedy, and John Kennedy to provide hands to cut "the road leading from Jonesville to the intersection of said road with the Main State Road leading to Gap Civil".
-Gap Civil is located across the Blue Ridge in Ashe (Alleghany) County.
-The described road would have had to start at the Yadkin River and run northwest to the top of the Blue Ridge, following a path between Big Elkin Creek (to the west) and Mitchell River (to the east).
-The Kennedy and Thompson families must have lived along the proposed route of this road, or they would not have been required to provide labor for the road crew.
-In later years, there are records of a "Thompson Gap Road" in Surry County which was apparently located on Mitchell River close to the Ashe County line.
+There was a long relationship between the Thompson family on Mitchell River the Kennedys who lived on Big Elkin Creek, just across the county line in Wilkes County.
+Along with many connections between their extended families, they also lived in close proximity.
+In a road order dated February 1826, the Surry County Court appointed a group of men including James THOMPSON, Sr., Elijah THOMPSON, Joseph THOMPSON, Joseph THOMPSON, Jr., William THOMPSON, Sr., Aaron KENNEDY, William KENNEDY, and John KENNEDY to provide hands to cut "the road leading from Jonesville to the intersection of said road with the Main State Road leading to Gap Civil".
+Gap Civil is on the other side of the Blue Ridge in what was then Ashe (later Alleghany) County.
+This road would have started at the Yadkin River in Surry County and run northwest to the top of the Blue Ridge, following a path between Big Elkin Creek (Wilkes County) to the west, and Mitchell River (Surry County) to the east.
+The Kennedys and Thompsons must have lived along the route of this road or they would not have been required to provide labor for its construction.
+In later years, there are also records of a "Thompson Gap Road" in Surry County which was apparently located on Mitchell River close to the Ashe County line.
 (Alleghany DB 7:357, 7:451, 7:452).

 Records